Social Avoidance and Distress Scale (SADS) Test

 About This Assessment

-Social Avoidance and Distress Scale, SADS Test
+Social Avoidance and Distress Scale (SADS) Test - Symptoms and Signs

 This measure is designed to assess discomfort in social interactions and the tendency to avoid social situations.
 The Social Avoidance and Distress Scale (SADS) provides a brief self-report index of social avoidance and subjective distress associated with interpersonal contact.